WTF Learning

 • Online learning training and testing simultaneously

-• Batch learning training followed by testing in seperate activities
+• Batch learning training followed by testing in separate activities

 • Open Set learning test samples from classes unseen during training